tulane-cmps6610/problemset-06-template/answers.md

-# CMPS 6610 Problem Set 06
+# CMPS 6610 Problem Set 6
 ## Answers

 **Name:**_________________________

-Place all written answers from `problemset-06.md` here for easier grading.
+Place all written answers from this assignment here for easier grading.